terodox/terodox.tech/content/posts/2019-11-10--npm-hook/index.md

 ## Limits

-A given user is only allowed to have 100 hooks at a tim (as of the writing of this article).
+A given user is only allowed to have 100 hooks at a time (as of the writing of this article).
 So keep track of dead hooks and kill them if you don't need them.

 ## Let your imagination run wile